MSUSoftwareQA/Software-QA-Proj1/readme.md

 ## Running tests

-1. Open shell and move to directory containing program files.
+1. Open shell and move to the "Source" directory of the project files.
 2. Run the test with: pytest test.py
 	* If all tests have passed, a green success message will appear telling you how many of the tests have passed.
 	* If any of the tests fail, a red failure message will be printed showing which of the tests have failed and where.